<p><img src="https://matomo.blazingcdn.com/matomo.php?idsite=1&amp;rec=1" style="border:0;" alt=""> Top 41 CDN Providers in 2026 (May 2026 Update)

 Cons:

-• No coverage in Africa and the Middle East region.
+• Edge density in Africa and parts of the Middle East is still expanding

 2. Bunny.net

-Bunny.net is celebrated for striking a perfect balance between cost efficiency and performance.
+Bunny.net is celebrated for balancing cost efficiency and performance.
 It is widely adopted by small to medium-sized businesses to optimize website speed and ensure smooth content delivery across various regions.

 Price: Bunny.net offers two pricing models:

-• Standard Network (119 PoPs) – Region-based pricing starting at $10 per TB in Europe & North America, up to $60 per TB in the Middle East & Africa.
+• Standard Network – Region-based pricing starting at $10 per TB in Europe & North America, up to $60 per TB in the Middle East & Africa.

 Use Cases: